Mountain and backcountry guide Shoji Matsumoto | Tours focused on safety, communication, and growth | Nagano Prefecture

 Shoji Matsumoto

-"I wanted to snowboard on a variety of slopes," which is what got me into the mountains.
-I've experienced the charms of various mountains throughout the four seasons, and I've been blessed with meeting friends who enjoy the field, so now I work as a mountain guide."
+"I started going into the mountains because I wanted to snowboard down various slopes.
+I've experienced the diverse charms of the mountains throughout the seasons, and I've been fortunate enough to meet friends who enjoy the field, and now I'm working as a mountain guide."

 Guide Area